mongodb-js/compass/packages/compass/release/README.md

 npm run release checkout <MAJOR.MINOR>
 ```

-Only runnable from master.
+Only runnable from main.
 Checks out (creating it if not existing)  a `MAJOR.MINOR-releases` branch.

 ``` sh
 npm run release checkout 1.22